How To Protect Your Money From Medicaid

 LTC (Long-Term Care) is an essential service to take advantage of when you are older than 65.
 Many older adults may not be aware of their options for LTC or may believe that it is not necessary in their case.
 Long-term care involves services that meet many medical and non-medical needs of people with chronic illnesses or disabilities who cannot care for themselves for long periods of time.
 Long-term care usually entails nursing homes and other long-term investments for an older adult’s health and well-being.

 The cost of LTC, especially nursing home costs, can be very high, motivating many to look for financial aid.
-However, as Medicaid requires you to have a limited number of assets and a low income (this varies by state), many people may feel like, to qualify, they must not have any assets at all.
+However, as Medicaid requires you to have a limited number of assets and a low income (this varies by state), many people may feel like they must not have any assets at all to qualify.

 However, it is often a better option to use your accumulated assets and invest in a plan that protects these assets.
 In the case that you leave the nursing home and need private care, or if you would like to keep an inheritance for your loved ones, it would be better that you still had some of your assets and savings.
-You may even want to have some money saved up for personal purchases; knowing you have money saved up in the case of dire need creates financial security.
+You may even want to have some money saved up for personal purchases or emergencies.

-Medicaid follows the ‘60 month rule’ where they look at five years worth of your financial history to determine your eligibility (some states like California have a 30-month look back instead).
+Medicaid follows the ‘60 month rule’ where they look at 5 years-worth of your financial history to determine your eligibility (some states like California have a 30-month look back instead).
 This rule is the main reason why many people start giving up assets years in advance to prepare for applying to Medicaid.
-Suppose Medicaid sees a transfer in the last five years before your application that is not exempt from their bylaws.
+Suppose Medicaid sees a transfer in the last 5 years before your application that is not exempt from their bylaws.
 In that case, you would be ineligible for Medicaid for a certain penalty period.
 However, this does not have to be your last resort.

-Here are a few ways you can protect your money and assets from Medicaid:
+Here are a 4 ways you can protect your money and assets from Medicaid:

 Giving away some assets may not always result in a penalty.
 Some assets are exempt, but this also varies by state.
 You can transfer these assets to others, like close family members who you trust.
 These assets could be personal effects, retirement accounts, etc. This way, you still have your investments and savings, but they are in the care of someone you trust.
 It is important to note that there can be gift tax when gifting away assets.